BhavikaDM/e-commerse-sales-analysis/README.md

-# e-commerse-sales-analysis
+# e-commerce-sales-analysis
 In this project i have analyzed 4 months sales data using python

-# Dataset
+Dataset
 The dataset which is used is of an ecommerse website

 Source: https://www.kaggle.com/datasets/shilongzhuang/-women-clothing-ecommerce-sales-data

-# Steps to data analysis
+Steps to data analysis